 See bottom of this post for slideshow of Alaska Air’s new look coming in 2018>>>

-LOUNGES: At San Francisco International’s Terminal 2, Alaska Airlines will construct a completely new rooftop Alaska Lounge, which could include an outdoor deck.
-Looking at the renderings from SFO, I’m guessing the new Alaska Lounge will be on the opposite end of the structure that will contain the airport’s new observation deck, expected to open in 2019.
+LOUNGES: At San Francisco International’s Terminal 2, Alaska Airlines may construct a completely new rooftop Alaska Club, which could include an outdoor deck.
+Looking at the renderings from SFO, I’m guessing the new Alaska Club will be on the opposite end of the structure that will contain the airport’s new observation deck, expected to open in 2019.
 In the meantime, Alaska is working on getting Alaska Lounge members access to American’s Admiral’s Club on the main floor of T2.
-(Right now, Alaska Airlines is in the International Terminal at SFO.)
-There will also be a new Alaska Lounge at New York JFK, but its location is TBD.
+(Right now, Alaska Airlines is in the International Terminal at SFO and club members use the Cathay Pacific lounge.)
+There will also be a new Alaska Club at New York JFK, but its location is TBD.
 Alaska also promises “refreshed and expanded” airport lounges by early 2019 in Seattle, Portland and Los Angeles.

 Don’t miss: SFO’s new observation deck